Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 A computer connected to the [Daodiseo mainnet](#daodiseo-mainnet) that is able to validate transactions and interact with the Daodiseo blockchain.
 All active [validators](#validator) run full nodes.

-## Luna
+## Odis

 The native staking token of the Daodiseo protocol.
-Luna supply expands and contracts in order to maintain the prices of [Daodiseo stablecoins](#daodiseo-stablecoins).
-Luna is also used as a governance token.
-[Delegators](#delegator) can stake Luna to receive rewards.
+Odis supply expands and contracts in order to maintain the prices of [Daodiseo stablecoins](#daodiseo-stablecoins).
+Odis is also used as a governance token.
+[Delegators](#delegator) can stake Odis to receive rewards.

 ## Governance

 Governance is the democratic process that allows users and [validators](#validator) to make changes to the Daodiseo protocol.
 Community members submit, vote, and implement proposals.
-One staked [Luna](#luna) is equal to one vote.
+One staked [Odis](#Odis) is equal to one vote.

 ## Governance proposal